Life Insurance for People With Sleep Apnea: Compare Quotes to Find the Best Life Insurance Rates

 Source: The information for this chart was provided by Chris Huntley, co-founder and director of marketing of JRC Insurance Group, www.jrcinsurancegroup.com.

 *Each case of sleep apnea is different.
 Your classification and costs will depend on your overall health and your insurer’s underwriting guidelines.

 Following doctor’s orders

 In general, carriers typically want to know how compliant applicants are with their doctor’s treatment instructions.
-Applicant’s are rarely turned down for a life policy when the client is working closely with his or her doctor to combat the disease.
+Applicants are rarely turned down for a life policy when they are working closely with their doctor to combat the disease.

-Sleep apnea often is discovered by doctors when patients complain of fatigue or snoring, said Jason Cozzetti, an agent for True Blue Life Insurance in Washington state.
+Sleep apnea often is discovered by doctors when patients complain of fatigue or snoring, according to Jason Cozzetti, an agent for True Blue Life Insurance in Washington state.

 “When they go in for physicals, the doctor asks, ‘How are you sleeping?
 Do you snore at night?'”
 Cozzetti said.
 “That can trigger a sleep apnea notation in your medical record.
 The doctor may recommend a sleep study.
 If you don’t do the study and you apply for life insurance, most companies will delay or postpone you.”

 Doctors frequently prescribe continuous positive airway pressure (CPAP) machines for people with sleep apnea.
 If you have sleep apnea and wear one of these while sleeping, it supplies steady air pressure to prevent the airway from closing.
 This can make you more insurable and, if you remain compliant, you may qualify for a preferred health rating with many companies.

 In contrast, if you refuse to use a prescribed CPAP machine, your insurer could place you in a rated health class that results in higher insurance costs.
 There’s a major difference between “preferred” and “standard” ratings.
 That difference could cost hundreds of dollars in higher premiums.